aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-textboxes/break-a-link/_index.md

 url: /net/working-with-textboxes/break-a-link/
 ---

-Aspose.Words for .NET is a powerful library that offers various features for working with Microsoft Word documents programmatically.
+Aspose.Words for .NET is a powerful library that offers various features for Words Processing with Microsoft Word documents programmatically.
 One of its useful features is the ability to break forward links in a word document.
 In this tutorial, we'll explore source code in C# that demonstrates how to break forward link in word document using Aspose.Words for .NET.

 ## Step 1: C# Source Code Preview